Introduction to MLOps: The DevOps of Machine Learning

 - →Plain DevOps gets you 90% of the way; the last 10% is the reason this series exists.

-Right now the only way to get a prediction out of this thing is to SSH in and run python predict.py by hand.
-Part two puts a front door on it — the same model, wrapped in FastAPI, with real request validation and Swagger docs.
-The full code lives in the series repo, and every article builds on the last.
+Right now, the only way to get a prediction out of this model is to SSH into a machine and run python predict.py by hand.
+Part two gives it a front door: the same model, wrapped in FastAPI, with real request validation and Swagger docs.
+The full code lives in the series repo, and every article builds on the previous one.
 See you there.